TuneHQ/cookbook/README.md

 ## Overview

-This cookbook provides a range of sample applications demonstrating different use cases and features of Tune AI.
+This cookbook provides a range of sample applications demonstrating different use cases and features of Tune Studio and Tune Chat.
 Each sample application comes with its own README file to help you understand and get started quickly.

 ## Getting Started